dyingg/js-drop-file/README.md

 #### implementation notes (ignore)

-- Drag required both ondrop and ondragover to be defined.
+- Drag requires both ondrop and ondragover to be defined.